-My spoon was immersed halfway into the jar for the inevitable second helping and my lips were lined with almond oil (a result, I admit, of the unrefined way I was satiating my cravings) when suddenly, I paused.
-What in the world was I doing?
+My spoon was immersed halfway into the jar for the inevitable second helping and my lips were lined with almond oil when suddenly, I paused.
+What was I doing?

 One of the main reasons I decided to move to France after graduation is because I wanted an authentic culinary experience.
-I wanted to be in an environment where people eat as close to the land as possible, where the innate harmony between human beings and the land that’s feeding us is not clouded by large agricultural chemical experiments.
+I wanted to be in an environment where people eat as close to the land as possible, where the innate harmony between human beings and the land that’s feeding us is closer to reality than it is a figment of nostalgia.
 I wanted to taste what it’s like to walk into a grocery store and see fruits and vegetables grown in France, by farmers.
 And, perhaps most importantly, I wanted to fully immerse myself in the gastronomic culture of a country many deem to be one of the culinary capitals of the world.
 From baguette to cheese to crepes to crisp haricot verts, to boeuf bourguignon, to confit de canard, to quiche and all the way back baguette again, I wanted to taste it all.

 And yet, here I was, half naked, soaking wet, and spoon-feeding myself almond butter.